mobiusframeworks/iteragent/README.md

 ## 🤝 Contributing

 Contributions are welcome!
+InterTools is open source and community-driven.
 Please feel free to submit a Pull Request.

+### **How to Contribute**
+- **🐛 Report Issues**: Found a bug?
+Let us know!
+- **💡 Suggest Features**: Have ideas?
+We'd love to hear them!
+- **🔧 Submit PRs**: Fix bugs or add features
+- **📚 Improve Docs**: Help others by improving documentation
+- **⭐ Star the Repo**: Show your support!

 ## ⭐ Star This Repository

 If you find InterTools helpful, please give it a star on GitHub!
+Your support helps us continue developing this free and open source tool for the community.

 ---

 **InterTools v1.1.0** - Professional Development Assistant with Backend Engineer Mode

+*Completely FREE and Open Source - No trials, no subscriptions, no payments required.*